 Consultation was undertaken for a period of 21 days in accordance with the Planning and Development (Local Planning Scheme) Regulations 2015, from 28 March 2017 until 21 April 2017.
-A total of 1,269 letters were sent to owners and occupiers, as shown in Attachment 1.
-Notice of the proposal was also included "The Guardian Express" newspaper.
+A total of 1269 letters were sent to owners and occupiers within close proximity of the subject site, as shown in Attachment 1.
+A notice was also included in a local newspaper, "The Guardian Express".

 Following the SAT orders, the City through its Legal Representatives liaised with the applicant to enable the commencement of community consultation.
-Notwithstanding that the need for consultation was identified the applicant did not respond to the City's request for the sign to be erected and the notice to be placed in the local newspaper.
-The risk associated with not undertaking consultation in accordance with the legislative framework was considered by the Administration and as a result the City arranged for the sign and notice to be displayed to meet the timeframes of the SAT orders.
-Given the time constraints imposed by the SAT, it has not been possible to extend the consultation period.
+Notwithstanding that the need for consultation was identified the applicant did not initially respond to the City's request for the sign to be erected and the notice to be placed in the local newspaper.
+The applicant agreed to erect the sign.
+The risk associated with not undertaking consultation in accordance with the legislative framework was considered by the Administration and as a result it arranged for the notice in the local newspaper so to meet the timeframes of the SAT orders.
+Given the time constraints the ability to extend the consultation period has not been possible.